'Suddenly there's sound' - Para swimmer Hext on being able to hear again

 "It's amazing, I can have my implant on in the water," she said.
 "Dean's been blown away by it as well."

 For now, Hext's main focus is getting her health back on track after a testing period.
-The Para Swimming World Championships in Madeira in June is in her sights as well as getting back to the stables near Cirencester where she rides.
+The Para Swimming World Championships in Madeira in June is in her sights, as well as getting back to the stables near Cirencester where she rides.

 Further down the line, the Paris Paralympic Games in 2024 is an obvious target with Hext "more hungry than ever" for a medal.

-"I'm really excited of what I have to come," she added.
+"I'm really excited for what I have to come," she added.
 "I've been through a lot the last year.
 My health has been pretty awful.

 "Not had a smooth ride into the Games at all and I feel like I'm now turning a corner and I'm able to keep pushing forward and get stuck into my training and really enjoy it.